 The term ‘fired’ is a colloquial expression for dismissing a person from employment.
-It became more popular owing to the NBC reality show ‘The Apprentice’ where the host, businessman Donald Trump, eliminates contestants for a high-level management job by “firing” them successively.
-Indeed, in 2004, Donald Trump filed a trademark application for the catchphrase “You’re fired!”
+It became more popular as a result of the NBC reality show The Apprentice where the host, American businessman Donald Trump, eliminates contestants for a high-level management job by “firing” them successively.
+In 2004, Trump actually filed a trademark application for the catchphrase “You’re fired!”

 Thomas Watson Sr. was “fired” by NCR